Usama bin Laden wanted to kill Obama so 'totally unprepared' Biden would be president, declassified docs show

 Intelligence officials told the Post that bin Laden's plan never progressed past the aspirational stage.

-For his part, Biden has sent mixed signals on his role in bin Laden's death, as explained at lengnth in a timeline by The Washington Examiner's Jerry Dunleavy.
+For his part, Biden has sent mixed signals on his role in bin Laden's death, as explained at length in a timeline by The Washington Examiner's Jerry Dunleavy.
 In late April 2011, Obama gathered together a team that included Biden before making a final decision on whether to strike at bin Laden's suspected compound.

 In January 2012, Biden revealed he had opposed to the raid, and claimed that “every single person in that room hedged their bet” except for CIA Director Leon Panetta, who supported striking the compound.